Cash Burn Rate is one of the core financial metrics you have to keep in mind, all the time.

-The answer is simple, but not easy to get.
+The answer is simple, but not necessarily easy to get.

-If you have a finance background, I’m sure you will be able to set an Excel spreadsheet in a couple of hours.
-Also, there are good templates on the internet that will help you on accelerating that task.
+If you have a finance background, I’m sure you will be able to set a spreadsheet in a couple of hours.

 No matter how you’ll do that, to answer this post’s question you need to know: